bchcohenlab/academic-kickstart/content/home/projects.md

  css_class = ""
 +++

-## Generating a Developmental Atlas of Brain Connectivity (2018 - present)
-  - Creating an atlas that combines all publicly available brain connectivity data, currently from more than 20,000 children and adolescents, into a single consistently processed and quality-controlled dataset that can be used by medical researchers as a ‘gold-standard’ reference of typical development.

 ## Lesion network mapping of Autism-related Symptoms (2018 - present)
   - This project seeks to understand whether there are particular networks of regions impacted by lesions that are associated with particular symptoms that are also seen in Autism Spectrum Disorders.
 We have begun several projects to help answer this question, starting with the symptom of face processing difficulties: